- Search The Registry

 - About Us

 - My Account

-*Afro-Puerto Ricans are celebrated on this date in 1873.
-Afro-Puerto Ricans are Puerto Ricans who are predominantly of Black African descent.
-The history of Puerto Ricans of African descent begins with African men, known as libertos, who traveled with the Spanish Conquistadors in the invasion of the island during the Middle Passage.
+*Afro Puerto Ricans is celebrated on this date in 1873.
+Afro Puerto Ricans are Puerto Ricans who are predominantly of Black African descent.
+The history of Puerto Ricans of African descent begins with African men, known as libertos, who traveled with the Spanish Conquistadors in the island's invasion during the Middle Passage.

-The Spaniards enslaved the Taínos (the native inhabitants of the island), many of whom died as a result of new infectious diseases and the Spaniards' oppressive colonization efforts.
+The Spaniards enslaved the Taínos (the native inhabitants of the island), many of whom died due to new infectious diseases and the Spaniards' oppressive colonization efforts.
 Spain's royal government needed laborers and began to rely on slavery to staff their mining and fort-building operations.
-The Crown authorized importing enslaved West Africans.
-As a result, the majority of the African peoples who entered Puerto Rico were part of the forced migration of the Atlantic slave trade and came from many different cultures and peoples of the African continent.
+The Crown authorized importing of enslaved West Africans.
+As a result, most African peoples who entered Puerto Rico were part of the forced migration of the Atlantic slave trade and came from many different cultures and peoples of the African continent.

 When the gold mines in Puerto Rico were declared depleted, the Spanish Crown no longer considered the island a high colonial priority.
 Its chief ports served primarily as a garrison to support naval vessels.
 Black Puerto Ricans are Jean-Michel Basquiat, Roberto Clemente and Yosef Alfredo Antonio Ben-Jochannan.
 The Spaniards encouraged free non-whites from British and French possessions in the Caribbean to emigrate to Puerto Rico to provide a population base to support the Puerto Rican garrison.
 The Spanish decree of 1789 allowed slaves to earn or buy their freedom; however, this did little to help their situation.
 The expansion of sugar cane plantations drove up the demand for labor, and the slave population increased dramatically as new slaves were imported.